kaiosilveira/test-driven-development/README.md

 4. Run all tests and see them all succeed
 5. Refactor to remove duplication

 This is also known as "red -> green -> refactor".
-Whenever new code need to be added to the codebase, you write a test with some assumptions about it and the best (and cleanest) API you can think of to make it work.
+Whenever you need to add new code to the codebase, you write a test with some assumptions about it and the best (and cleanest) API you can think of to make it work.
 Then, you'll get a red bar because the functionality is not there yet.
-The main goal in this point is to bring the bar back to green, which we can accomplish by committing all the imaginable sins (more about it in the example below) in terms of code.
+The main goal at this point is to bring the bar back to green, which we can accomplish by committing all the imaginable sins (more about it in the example below) in terms of code.
 After the bar is green, though, we need to start refactoring to make the code work properly.

 ### The simplest example